 How an Average Joe Can Own a Brokerage

-Enter eXp Realty, the brokerage that allows agents to have stock ownership.
+Enter eXp Realty, the brokerage that allows agents to own stock.

 We operate in the leanest possible way, but still provide full service to our agents, often more than the traditional brokerage.
 The results are PROFIT.
 That profit is given back to the agents who sell real estate and help grow the company.
-That is the benefit of ownership!
+That is the benefit of owning stock!

 Here’s how we save so much money: